 Analysis: The measure prohibits the Oregon Liquor and Cannabis Commission (OLCC) and the Oregon Department of Agriculture (ODA) from issuing new marijuana and hemp production licenses on applications received after January 1, 2022 and sunsets this provision on March 31, 2024.
-The measure also authorizes OLCC to reissue marijuana licenses that have expired, been relinquished, or have been otherwise suspended and allows a District Attorney to seek a lien against a building or property that the owner has knowingly used or allowed to be used for illegal marijuana cultivation.
+The measure also authorizes OLCC to reissue marijuana licenses that have expired, been relinquished, or have been otherwise suspended, and allows a District Attorney to seek a lien against a building or property that the owner has knowingly used or allowed to be used for illegal marijuana cultivation.
 In addition, the measure requires marijuana industry workers to report to OLCC and law enforcement if the individual has a reasonable belief that sex trafficking, human trafficking, or employment of minors is occurring on licensed premises.
 The measure allows a licensee that was mistakenly allowed to operate within 1,000 feet of a school to relocate without reapplying and establishes a Human Trafficking Coordinator position in OLCC.

-OLCC anticipates needing one Operations and Policy Analyst 3 (0.58 FTE) to establish the rules governing the reporting of sex trafficking, human trafficking, or labor trafficking to the Commission, and establishment the human trafficking coordinator position.
-The Human Trafficking Prevention Coordinator will take responsibility for the existing alcohol server education and reporting program and provide development and support for the marijuana worker education and reporting program.
+OLCC anticipates needing one Operations and Policy Analyst 3 (0.58 FTE) to establish the rules governing the reporting of sex trafficking, human trafficking, or labor trafficking to the Commission.
+OLCC anticipates that additional duties of this position would include responsibility for the existing alcohol server education and reporting program, and development and support for the marijuana worker education and reporting program.

-The Oregon Judicial Department, OHA, District Attorneys, and Counties do not anticipate a fiscal impact due to this measure.
+The Oregon Judicial Department, District Attorneys, and Counties do not anticipate a fiscal impact due to this measure.
 ODA anticipates a minimal fiscal impact due to this measure.
+OHA anticipates an indeterminate fiscal impact due to the potential changes in revenue from a decrease in marijuana sales and the effects on the programs financed with these revenues.